This post may contain affiliate links. Please see my disclosure policy for details.

 At this point, you’re pretty much in Munnar.
 But, this viewpoint is a great introduction to your journey here.

-Karadipara is a restaurant stop which has a fantastic vantage point of all the rolling hills and the peaks of the mountain tops; you can see for miles and miles into the distance.
+Karadipara is a restaurant stop that has a fantastic vantage point of all the rolling hills and the peaks of the mountain tops; you can see for miles and miles into the distance.

 The restaurant serves up an amazing spicy chai and cheap eats if you wanted to stop for lunch there with the view.